-The Office of the Dean of Students
+The Office of Student Affairs

 The Office of the Dean of Students is dedicated to promoting student development and to continually improving the quality of student life.
 Through programs, services, and activities, the office attempts to assist students in active learning, to help them develop values and ethical standards, and to forge partnerships to advance the learning experience.